qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

 >>> output = brmesolve(H, psi0, tlist, [sigmax()], e_ops, [ohmic_spectrum])

-where the resultnig `output` is an instance of the class :class:`qutip.Odedata`.
+where the resulting `output` is an instance of the class :class:`qutip.Odedata`.